 AT Information Products’ solvent inks print on a variety of flexible packaging films, including polypropylene, polyethylene, HDPE (high-density polyethylene), Surlyn, nylon, EVOH (ethylene vinyl alcohol) and all common coextrusion and composite films from suppliers such as Cryovac, Bemis and others.
-Speeds of up to 720 meters / minute and 50 prints per second.
+Speeds of up to 180 meters / minute.

 Markoprint is a viable replacement of Continuous Inkjet (CIJ) coders for rigid plastic applications and more.
 The Markoprint technology is clean, sustainable technology that replaces the potentially noxious fumes that are generally associate with CIJ.

 Markoprint provides inks that have a drying time of less than one second.
 In addition, these inks provide pin-sharp print images suitable for track & trace and other verification methods.
 Certain inks are also available as bulk ink supplies, allowing for the changeover without stopping the coding line.

 Egg packers deal with a variety of carton materials including pulp, plastic and Styrofoam.
 With Markoprint, the various inks provide an attractive alternative to mechanical coders and low-resolution inkjet systems.